nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

     *   Fleet: as manager to distribute services across the cluster
     *   etcd: as distributed registry
 *   Gogeta: as dynamic load balancer
-*   nuxeo.io manager: the Nuxeo based application used to control the whole system
+*   nuxeo.io manager: the Nuxeo-based application used to control the whole system

 ![](https://www.lucidchart.com/publicSegments/view/5450599b-5a40-4a34-8243-49f40a005489/image.png)